- Home /

 Our job application portal

-We are currently working with our supplier on a series of updates to fix these issues by March 2025.
-The system will be tested as part of our regular programme of accessibility testing, to check that amendments made have resolved the issues identified in the previous round of testing.
+We are currently working with our supplier on a series of updates to fix these issues by March 2026.

 Disproportionate burden

 We use a series of systems to publish PDF versions of the final decision letters that are contained in the decisions database on our website.
-The PDF documents published in the database are not fully accessible to screen reader software.
+The PDF documents published in the database that were created before November 2024 are not fully accessible to screen reader software.
 Specifically:

 - our logo isn’t marked as an image in these documents and has no alt text.
 Users are not made aware of the presence of the image or the meaning of the image – this issue fails WCAG 2.2 success criterion 1.1.1 (Non-text Content)